Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

-> A: Just click him on console, walk to Saarthal, and type `prid` in console without the quotes.
+> A: Just click him on console, walk to Saarthal, and type `prid` in console.

 ## My Solstheim paper map is purple!